AaronHughes424/ShareYourRecipe/README.md

 * A background image which would be pleasing to have througout the site.
 * Clear, crisp colours which do not detract from or make the text unreadable

-### For usability
-* For the time commitment to be clear as this is often a factor in a recipe choice

 ## <a name="structure"></a> Structure
 **Interaction design:**
 * User friendly interface to ensure usability and to encourage the user to return